Manufactured by Officina Meccanica Gori, Piazza di San Salvi, Firenze, 1968-1983

-Moto-Gori was founded in Italy by Giancarlo Gori in the early seventies.
-Models consisted of MX, Enduro and competition trials machines, along with a sport roadster and a rather attractive road racer.
-There were also some children's models.
+Moto-Gori was founded in 1968 by Giancarlo Gori.
+The first machines were 50cc offroad motorcycles, followered by a variety of MX, Enduro and competition trials machines, along with a sport roadster and a rather attractive road racer.
+There were also some mini-moto models.

 The 125cc Sachs-powered 6-speed road racer achieved success in 1974/1975 in Italian hill-climb events with Guido Valli winning the Italian championship two years in succession, and a version of this machine was offered for sale.

 A similar replica version was also offered, the Sport Valli Replica using the same Sachs engine, twin disc brakes, alloy wheel and a full fairing.
 It was the fastest road-going 125 of the day, and had the looks to match.
 Claimed top speed was a remarkable 92mph.
 In 1978, Signor Sironi of SWM motorcycles took an equal share in the Moto-Gori company, and the marque's name was changed to Gori.

 The partnership benefited from the use of the SWM-tuned Rotax engines which were introduced to replace the problematical 7-speed Sachs units, and these models were usually delivered in green of a similar shade to that used on Kawasaki's KX motocross machines.
 The Enduro range began in 1979 with a 250cc prototype, a year before the model went into production.
 One of the first models was an MR 250 in 1980, followed by a TR 250 in 1981.
 The 406cc MR500 models G81 and G82 were also produced in small numbers.
 In addition to Sachs and Rotax, Gori also used engines from Minarelli, Hiro and Moto Morini.

 The Gori brand disappeared around the same time as SWM.

 With particular thanks to Johnson Kalawe of Hawaii and Rob Haakmana of New Zealand